surafel9/NotesApp/README.md

 # 📒 Simple Note-Taking Program (C++)

 A beginner-friendly, console-based **note-taking app** written in C++!
-It lets you add, view, delete, get statistics, and search through your notes — all stored as plain text files.
+It lets you add, view, delete, and get statistics — all stored as plain text files.

 ---